franflorido/COVID-19SpainDataVisualization/README.md

 COVID-19SpainDataVisualization/Tarea1/JSONcleaning.ipynb

-After cleaning the data we can start with the visualization.
+After cleaning the data we can start performing the visualization.

 The first thing you have to do is to create a project folder containing the following files and directories: